arunsahlot288/chirpy/README.md

 ----------------
 edit chirpy/setting.py and update database information

-Create Database using the name specified in settings.py
+Create Database using the name specified in settings.py in mysql

 cd chirpy